anparashar/Fundus-disease-classification-feature-fusion/README.md

    Dataset can be downloaded from this link https://ieee-dataport.org/open-access/retinal-fundus-multi-disease-image-dataset-rfmid
 # Executing
-Install tensorflow, scipy, keras, pickle and colab Open required notebook using colab
+Import tensorflow, keras, pickle and use colab to
+Open required notebook.
 Change directory path of dataset and you are goodto go!
 #steps
 Following are the steps for classification of fundus images